WSMorrison/Robot_Quiz/README.md

 ## Deployment
 -The page is deployed on Github pages using the following procedure:<br>
-&emsp;-In the associated Github repository, I navigated to settings tab.<br>
+&emsp;-In the associated Github repository, navigated to settings tab.<br>
-&emsp;-In the settings tab, I navigated to the pages link in the lefthand navigation bar.<br>
+&emsp;-In the settings tab, navigated to the pages link in the lefthand navigation bar.<br>
-&emsp;-I deployed the Master Branch as the source.<br>
+&emsp;-Deployed the Master Branch as the source.<br>
 &emsp;-Github provided the link to the completed website.<br>
 -The deployed site can be found at this link: https://wsmorrison.github.io/Robot_Quiz/<br>

 ## Forking and Cloning
 -Using GitHub, the website can be cloned, or copied by forking.<br>
 &emsp;-To clone the code, a user can navigate to the file menu in the GitHub, and select clone repository.
 Then they can select this repository and clone it to their own GitHub.<br>
-&emsp;-To fork the document tree, a user will need to log into GitHub and locate the repository for the website.
+&emsp;-To fork the document tree, a user will need to locate the repository for the website.
 In the repository, a user can click the fork button, and copy the repository to their own GitHub account.<br>

 # Credits